kaiqueGeraldo/amazon-scraper/README.md

-# 🛍️ Amazon Scraper
+# 🏍️ Amazon Scraper

 Fullstack application that allows you to search for Amazon products based on a keyword.
-Results are displayed with image, title, rating, and reviews, and users can mark products as favorites with local persistence.
+Results are displayed with image, title, rating (with stars), and reviews, and users can mark products as favorites with local persistence.

 ---